 Need based aid is available and applicants are strongly encouraged to apply for aid when applying for admission.

 Our day division is a full-time, 3 year program.
-We offer the unusual opportunity for first year law students (1Ls) to choose one elective course during the second semester, allowing students to pursue areas of interest before the second year.
+We offer the unique opportunity for first year law students (1Ls) to choose one elective course during the second semester, allowing students to pursue areas of interest before the second year.